What is an SFC command?

-Take for instance, you try to replace one of the protected files or try to delete it, Windows will ask for a confirmation that you really do want to remove it.
+Take, for instance, if you try to replace one of the protected files or try to delete it, Windows will ask for a confirmation that you really do want to remove it.
 That’s “Windows File Protection”, now called “Windows Resource Protection”.

-In other words, we can say that it is not that much easy to modify or to remove system files that are actively being used by Windows.
-But when your computer is infected by virus, there are changes of file corruption as these viruses can changes the file attributes of your entire data including system files as well as non-system files.
+In other words, we can say that it is not that easy to modify or remove system files that are actively being used by Windows.
+But when your computer is infected by a virus, there are chances of file corruption as these viruses can change the file attributes of your entire data including system files as well as non-system files.
 If a Windows Resource Protection (WRP) file is damaged, then Windows may not behave as expected.
 For instance, some Windows functions may not work, or Windows may crash.

 That is where System File Checker comes into the picture that can repair corrupt system files.
 What if your important video file or any other non-system files gets damaged?
 Don’t worry, in such cases system file checker may not help you.
 But with the help of a third party check out this file repair tool like Remo Repair you can easily fix all your files such as MOV, AVI, Word, PPT, PSD, PST, etc.